DrStrangeloovee/my-distroboxes/README.md

 # my-distroboxes

+TODOS:
+1. Add single run.sh to build all images
+2. Add distrobox.ini to define all containers in a single file
+3. Add chezmoi machine specific dotfiles
+    1. For 3-ai-box add rye shim ([mkdir $ZSH_CUSTOM/plugins/rye
+rye self completion -s zsh > $ZSH_CUSTOM/plugins/rye/_rye](https://rye.astral.sh/guide/installation/#shell-completion))

 This repo reflects my personal approach/setup for [distrobox](https://github.com/89luca89/distrobox) & [podman](https://github.com/containers/podman).
 All images stem from the same base (`Containerfile.base`) which initializes
 * the distribution [toolbx/arch-toolbox:latest](https://quay.io/repository/toolbx/arch-toolbox)
 * Base packages

+## Prerequisites:
+* To keep the home directories of each container separated from the hosts home I prefer to set a directory for it.
+This can be easily done by setting the `DBX_CONTAINER_HOME_PREFIX` (this is done automatically when running the `create.sh` script) environment variable.
+* Access to a git repository/needed ssh keys ([see](sharing-the-host-ssh-agent)) has to be provided before running the container specific init scripts.
+Otherwise some settings/environment variables are missing - this can be fixed by re-running the init script with access to the repository.

 ## Usage